(GRowing Outcomes in Watersheds)

 Recognizing Ecological Goods and Services provided by Producers

-Agricultural producers are at the frontline of water management , and we know each year has its own challenges.
-Our goal with the GROW program is to partner with producers to implement beneficial management practices that create ecological goods and services that benefit the province.
-Many of the programs and projects that are able to be funded are similar to programs we have offered in the past.
-With the GROW funding, however, we are able to offer cash incentive payments to farmers for acres used for on-farm water storage.
+Agricultural producers are at the frontline of water management and we know each year has its own challenges.
+Our goal with the GROW Program is to partner with producers to implement beneficial management practices that create ecological goods and services that benefit the province and the farmer.
+Many of the programs and projects that can be funded are similar to programs we have offered in the past.
+With the GROW funding however, we are able to offer cash incentive payments to farmers for acres used for on-farm water storage.
 These payments are available for 10 year terms, and the land is still able to be used in years that weather conditions permit, provided they remain intact (no drainage).

 Wetland Enhancement- Class 1 and 2 wetlands (potholes) are eligible for cash payments for up to 10 year terms.
 Payments are calculated as a percentage of cash rent.